 Because all of the happiness skills are important, there is not a wrong way to map your happiness journey.
-But, just like taking a short-cut would get you to a destination quicker, there are ways to get your "happiness destination" quicker by prioritizing some skills over other skills.
+But, just like taking a short-cut would get you to a destination quicker, there are ways to get your "happiness destination" quicker and planning to be happy by prioritizing some skills over other skills.

-These guidelines can help you decide what to do first.
+These guidelines can help you decide what to put first in your happiness plan.

-Working on your "weak skills" is often thoughts to be the most effective approach for making the best and fastest overall progress on your happiness.
+Working on your "weak skills" is often thought to be the most effective approach for making the best and fastest overall progress on your happiness.
 Why?
-Because you have more room for improvement on these skills.
+Because you have more room to develop and improve these skills.

 But keep in mind, this is likely also the most challenging approach.
 Why?
 Well, these skills wouldn't be your weak skills if they weren't already hard for you to build, right?
 So building these skills wont be easy.

 Start Your Happiness Plan by Working on Skills That You Think Will Be the Most Enjoyable